kyma-project/istio/docs/user/technical-reference/05-20-support-for-network-policies.md

 - `kyma-project.io/module: istio`
 - `kyma-project.io/managed-by: kyma`

-These resources should not be modified by users, as they are automatically updated by the module and any manual changes will be overwritten.
+Do not modify these resources, as they are automatically updated by the module.
+Any manual changes are overwritten.

 This table summarizes the allowed traffic when NetworkPolicy support is enabled: